harish-shivaram/shilly-jekyll/_art/durer.md

 majestic clouds and beams of light.
 The three horsemen are recognized in the Scripture primarily by the colors of their horses.

-Dürer, forced to work in grayscale owing to the limitations of the woodcut technique, clearly portrays their weaponry &mdash; trident, sword, a set of scales, and a bow &mdash; as defining features.
+Dürer, forced to work in gray-scale owing to the limitations of the woodcut technique, clearly portrays their weaponry &mdash; trident, sword, a set of scales, and a bow &mdash; as defining features.
 Death is also identified as an old weary figure with a beard riding a malnourished stallion.